On this page:

 Television and Radio

 - Actress Mackenzie Davis, BA’10, plays a gifted software developer in the AMC series Halt and Catch Fire.
-She has also appeared in several films, including the upcoming The Martian, with Matt Damon and Kristen Wiig.
+She also appeared in The Martian and will be part of the cast for the upcoming sequel to Blade Runner.

 - David Fortier, BA’94, is the co-president of Temple Street Productions and the executive producer of such shows as Orphan Black and X Company.